Vyral/base-template/_posts/2020-02-20-a-quick-update-on-the-edmond-real-estate-market.md

 One question I get asked all the time is, “How’s the market?”
 It’s a really hard question for us to answer because it depends on a number of different factors.

 **Every price range has a different market.** When we hear this question, our agents will pull a quick analysis of your particular market, which you can see at 0:37 in the video above.
-It shows all of the homes in a given price range in a given area, as well as the months’ of inventory.
+It shows all of the homes in a given price range in a given area, as well as the months of inventory.

 Generally, six months is considered a balanced market.
 Anything less is a seller’s market, and anything more is a buyer’s market.
-In a seller’s market, prices typically have an upward pressure and in a buyer’s market, there’s a downward pressure.
+In a seller’s market, prices typically have an upward pressure and in a buyer’s market, there’s downward pressure.

 {% include pullquote.html %}